 Motor Fleet Insurance

-Managing your business’ fleet of vehicles—worth anywhere from a few thousand to millions of pounds—can seem like a Herculean task.
-As a fleet owner, you must ensure your employees are authorised to drive, that each vehicle’s use is covered in your insurance policy and that you can add or remove vehicles from your policy to coincide with your business’ needs.
+Managing your business’ fleet of motor vehicles—worth anywhere from a few thousand to millions of pounds—can seem like a Herculean task.
+As a fleet owner, you must ensure your employees are authorised to drive, that each vehicle’s use is covered in your motor fleet insurance policy and that you can add or remove vehicles from your policy to coincide with your company needs.

 Insurers usually define a fleet as anywhere from two or three to thousands of vehicles.
 The advantages of a motor fleet policy stem from its flexibility and wide breadth of cover.
 While standard motor insurance can only cover certain vehicles under certain policies, motor fleet can cover an assortment of vehicles with a variety of uses under one policy.
 This flexibility reduces the need for fleet oversight and thus lowers overall administrative costs.
 The following vehicles can be covered all together under one policy:

 - Agricultural and forestry vehicles

 - Large goods vehicles (LGVs)

 - Private cars

 Although motor fleet policies are more flexible and can encompass a larger array of vehicles, the same general range of covers, listed below, is available to fleet operators as private individuals:

 - Third party only policies are legally required in the United Kingdom and only protect against injury, loss or damage to third parties.

 - Third party fire and theft policies extend fire and theft cover to a third party only policy.